Double crochet stitch (DC) tutorial

 Checkpoint: keep it consistent across the whole project.
 If your edges look bumpy, try chaining 2 instead of 3 (or vice versa) and see which matches your stitch height better.

-Related guides on KnotToYarn
+What Is Related guides on KnotToYarn?

 More tutorials and patterns to keep going: